blorein-code/50Days50JSProjects/README.md

- its look like small but there is too many thing what u need ! just look around a bit.
+# Its look like small but there is too many thing what u need ! just look around a bit.